Trump attacks Sessions over inquiry into alleged FBI surveillance abuses

 Trump’s tweet Wednesday was just the latest critique the president has levied against Sessions, who during the presidential campaign was the first sitting U.S. senator to endorse the first-time candidate.

-But following Session’s decision last March to recuse himself from any federal probe of Russian meddling in the presidential election — which helped to trigger the appointment of special counsel Robert Mueller — Trump has repeatedly and publicly attacked his attorney general.
+But following Session’s decision last March to recuse himself from any federal probe of Russian meddling in the presidential election — which helped to trigger the appointment of special counsel Robert Mueller — Trump has repeatedly and publicly attacked him.